Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Key Takeaways

 • Anycast assigns the same IP to servers in multiple locations.
-BGP routing delivers each query to the nearest one.
+BGP routing delivers each query to the route selected by internet policy.

-• It is the industry standard for authoritative DNS because DNS is stateless, latency-sensitive, and benefits from automatic failover.
+• It is common for authoritative DNS because DNS is latency-sensitive and usually fits routing-level failover well.

-• DNScale uses dual anycast networks (EU + Global) to combine performance with regional compliance.
+• DNScale uses dual anycast networks (EU + Global) to combine performance with regional serving options.

 Further Reading